 Delve into the fascinating history of photography as an art form.
-In this unique program that combines lecture with a hands-on project, art historian and photographer Patricia Howard presents an overview of a particular moment in photography’s development and then helps students create their own individual artwork utilizing the techniques and processes of that time.
+In this unique program that combines lecture with a hands-on project, art historian and photographer Patricia Howard presents an overview of a particular moment in photography’s development and then helps students create artwork with the techniques and processes of that time.

 In this session, participants explore the world of cyanotypes, a photographic printing process that produces a cyan-blue and white print.
-Engineers used the technique well into the 20th century as a simple and low-cost way to produce copies of drawings, referred to as blueprints.
+Engineers used the technique well into the 20th century as a simple, low-cost way to produce copies of drawings, referred to as blueprints.

-Introduced in England by the scientist Sir John Herschel, they were also used by one of the first woman photographer-scientists, Anna Atkins.
+Introduced in England by scientist Sir John Herschel, they were also used by one of the first female photographer-scientists, Anna Atkins.
 Today, cyanotypes are increasingly found in the contemporary art world.
-The process utilizes objects found in most homes with the exception of cyanotype paper.
-Participants will need to purchase cyanotype paper prior to this session.
+The process utilizes objects found in most homes, with the exception of cyanotype paper.
+Participants need to purchase cyanotype paper prior to the session.

-This class will be recorded.
+- This program will be recorded.
 Please see our FAQ for recording terms and conditions.

 *Enrolled participants in the World Art History Certificate Program receive 1/2 elective credit.
 Not yet enrolled?
 Learn about the program, its benefits, and how to register here.